sageseid/PitchFormation/README.md

 ## 💎 Contributing

-👨🏻‍🔧 Feel free to contribute to `QGrid ` by creating a pull request, following these guidelines:
+👨🏻‍🔧 Feel free to contribute to `PitchFormation` by creating a pull request, following these guidelines:

 1. Fork `PitchFormation`
 2. Create your feature branch